keithalewis/math/uf.md

 the _amounts_ and _values_ involved with trading.
-Given a collection of holdings and a sequence of trades the associated amounts and values determine the _profit and loss_, among other quantities relevant to managing a portfolio.
+Given a collection of holdings and a sequence of trades the associated amounts and values determine the _profit and loss_, among other quantities, relevant to managing a portfolio.

-To properly assess the risk of a position it is necessary to include how it will be hedged over time.
+To properly assess risk it is necessary to include how a position will be hedged over time.
 A cannonical example of this is Carr2020...
-Various hedging strategies can, and should, be used to better understand risk.
+Various hedging strategies can, and should, be used for insight on the uncertainties involved.

 This model highlights that both cash flows and prices must be specified by mathematical models to determine the amounts and values associated